 All Rocky Mountain High School Music Students are expected to wear the appropriate attire for all performances and special events.
 This attire should provide each member with a spirit of unity and a sense of purpose and pride.
 Each ensemble will have a specific uniform.
-The uniform must either be purchased from the school, or in special, financial situations, borrowed from the music department.
+The uniform can be purchased from the school or borrowed from the music department.
 Please read the section in this handbook about financial help if you know you will be needing help purchasing your concert attire.
-Students who need to purchase their concert attire will be measured either during check-in at the beginning of the year or during the first week or two of the new school year.
+Students will be measured either during the first week or two of the new school year.